 Please do not apply more than once as this can delay the checking process.

 You can use your 15 hours:

-You can split your 15 hours between up to 2 providers, for example a nursery and a childminder.
-You don't have to use the whole 15 hours if that seems too much.
+You can split your 15 hours between providers, for example a nursery and a childminder, but at no more than 2 sites each day.
+You don't have to use the whole 15 hours.